-https://www.brynmawr.edu/inside/offices-services/residential-life
+brynmawr.edu/inside/offices-services/ residential-life

-The Residential Life Office is responsible for the administration of all residence halls and student housing.
-They work closely with the Dorm Presidents, Residence Council, Hall Advisors, and other Dorm Leadership Team Members.
+The Residential Life and Student Engagement Office is responsible for the administration of all residence halls and student housing, works with student organizations, and provides social programming for the community.
+They work closely with the Dorm Presidents, Residence Council, Hall Advisors, Activities and Orientation Assistants and other Dorm Leadership Team Members.